andrew1007/mrfa-demo/article/part1.md

 Make no mistake: passing data down from parent to child is oftentimes required.
 However, making strategic decisions on what to pass down is the difference between the optimized and naive approach.

 In a majority of cases, only `id` needs to be passed down from parent to child.
 The `id` can be used inside `applyState`'s function resolver to find the necessary data.
 This concept will be leveraged heavily.
-For simplicity's sake, the code snippet doesn't include the search/filtering algorithm.
+For simplicity, the code snippet doesn't include the search/filtering algorithm.

 ```jsx
 const TableRows = ({ rowIds }) => (